 Do Jehovah’s Witnesses really abstain from blood?

 Most Jehovah’s Witnesses would answer a resounding YES!
-But as even this brief consideration of the facts has shown, the answer is no. Can you explain why the Watchtower Society permits the use of blood products like albumin, EPO, hemoglobin, blood serums, Immunoglobulins, and hemophiliac treatments (clotting factors VIII & IX) since these are clearly taken to sustain life?
+But as even this brief consideration of the facts has shown, the answer is “no”.
+Watchtower policy does not “abstain from blood”, with the limited exception of whole blood which is very rarely used anymore.
+Stop and consider: Can you explain why the Watchtower Society permits the use of blood products like albumin, EPO, hemoglobin, blood serums, Immunoglobulins, and hemophiliac treatments (clotting factors VIII & IX) since these are clearly taken to sustain life?
 How can this honestly be considered as abstaining from blood?
 The obvious answer is that it cannot.
-If the medical use of blood is wrong, we cannot pick and choose which blood fractions or products we will abstain from anymore than we can engage in a little fornication or a little idol worship.
+If the medical use of blood products is wrong, we cannot pick and choose which blood fractions or products we will abstain from anymore than we can engage in a little fornication or a little idol worship.
 Such reasoning is seriously flawed.
+The Watchtower has been slowly dismantling this policy for decades because they know it is wrong.

 The human cost of maintaining the Watchtower blood policy